Ichthys

 Ichthys was adopted as a Christian symbol.

-The ichthys or ichthus (/ˈɪkθəs/), from the Koine Greek ichthýs (ἰχθύς, 1st cent.
-AD Koinē Greek pronunciation: /grc/, "fish") is, in its modern rendition, a symbol consisting of two intersecting arcs, the ends of the right side extending beyond the meeting point so as to resemble the profile of a fish.
-It has been speculated that the symbol was adopted by early Christians as a secret symbol; a shibboleth to determine if another was indeed Christian.
+The ichthys or ichthus (from ancient Greek ΙΧΘΥΣ or ἰχθύς, "fish") is, in its modern rendition, a symbol consisting of two intersecting arcs, the right ends extending beyond the meeting point so as to resemble the profile of a fish.
+It has been speculated that the symbol was used by early Christians as a secret symbol: a shibboleth to determine if another was indeed Christian.
 It is now known colloquially as the "Jesus fish".
-This symbol is widely used by Christians as a sign of their Christian faith, often being found on vehicles, necklaces and laptop stickers.
+This symbol is widely used by Christians as a sign of their faith, often being found on vehicles, necklaces and laptop stickers.

 Origin

-An early circular ichthys symbol, created by combining the Greek letters ΙΧΘΥΣ, Ephesus.
+An early circular ichthys symbol, created by combining the Greek letters ΙΧΘΥΣ, carved into the marble ruins of Ephesus.

 The first appearances of the ichthys in Christian art and literature dates to the 2nd century.
 The symbol's use among Christians had become popular by the late 2nd century, and its use spread widely in the 3rd and 4th centuries.